 The unlicensed practice of engineering is a serious threat to the health, safety, and welfare of the general public and to the profession itself.

-Typically, FBPE receives cases involving firms practicing without a Certificate of Authorization, individuals using the protected title Professional Engineer or any variation thereof, and individuals practicing without a Professional Engineer license.
+Typically, FBPE receives cases involving businesses practicing without being properly registered, individuals using the protected title Professional Engineer or any variation thereof, and individuals practicing without a Professional Engineer license.
 In most cases, the violations occur due to a lack of knowledge of the laws and rules by the offenders, as well as the public.